What Does a Hiring Manager Do

 3) Screening and Interviewing

 Screening and interviews are essential steps in every hiring process, and hiring managers are charged with carefully reviewing resumes and applications to find people who meet the core job criteria - this is called screening.
-This means looking at education, experience, skills, and other relevant background information to see whether a candidate fits the job.

 Once a short list of candidates has been made, often by recruiters, hiring managers meet them to understand how well they will suit the team and the challenges of the specific job at hand.
 There are different types of interviews, such as in-person, phone, two-way, and one-way video interviews, to name a few.